appernetic/appernetic-hugo-project/content/post/manage-your-web-site-images-in-the-cloud.md

 ![Unmark resource list][4]
 Unmark resource list in security settings.

 Now all should be configured at Cloudinary!
-Don't forget to verify your account otherwise it will be disabled.
-Now the last thing to do is add the information to your Apernetic settings.
+Don't forget to verify your account otherwise, it will be disabled.
+Now the last thing to do is add the information to your Appernetic settings.
 Click on your GitHub profile image up to the right to show your user settings.

 ![Appernetic cloudinary settings.][5]
 Add your Cloudinary settings to your Appernetic account.